AI Dungeon Guidebook

 Before you start playing, you might want to set up a story world filled with places, people, things, and concepts to use in your Adventure.
 Story Cards allow you to create this framework, ensuring the AI has access to your custom world-building.

 By using Story Cards effectively, you can create more immersive and coherent narratives in which the AI can call up information at just the right time.
 However, while using Story Cards at a basic level is easy, mastering them takes time.
-Let's start with card components.

 Anatomy of a Story Card